TinasheMTapera/Encourage.me/README.md

 The real challenge in this project was experimenting with GUI development with the `Tkinter` module in Python 3.x.
 I quite liked `Tkinter`, but am still struggling to find a way to perfect distribution of the eventual executable using `Pyinstaller`.
 Hopefully I'll figure it out soon so that *anyone* can use this utility, but in the mean time, just follow these instructions:

 1. Download both the `EncourageMe.py` file and the `Quotes.csv` file.
 Save them on your desktop.
-2. Open `Terminal`.
+2. Open the `Terminal` app.
 You can do this by searching for Terminal in the spotlight menu, or by going to your Applications folder.
-3. In the Terminal window, simply type: `python ~/Desktop/EncourageMe.py`
+3. In the Terminal window, simply type: `python ~/Desktop/EncourageMe.py` (don't be intimidated!)
 4. Enjoy your birthday present!
 Simply hit the red button when you're done!